Flowers2Algernon/flowers2algernon.github.io/_posts/2024-07-08-Network Service.md

 - Allows IP masquerading while still enabling services to receive incoming traffic.
 - Simplifies external access to multiple internal services by mapping them to different ports on the router's external IP address.

+### VPN

+Virtual Private Networks (VPNs) are essential technologies that enable secure access to private networks over public networks, such as the Internet.
+They are particularly useful for businesses that need to protect proprietary information and provide remote access to employees who are not physically present in the office.

+###### Purpose of VPNS

+VPNs allow remote users to access internal resources securely, extending a private network to users outside the local area network(LAN).

+###### Tunneling Protocol

+VPNs create a secure "tunnel" for data transmission, encapsulating the original data packets within an encrypted payload.
+This ensures that sensitve information remains private as it traverses the public network.

+### Proxy Service

+A proxy service is a server that acts on behalf of a client to access another service, functioning as an intermediary between clients and servers.
+Proxies provide various benefits, including anonymity, security, content filtering, and improved performance.
+They can exist at almost every layer of the networking model and come in various forms.

+###### Definition of a Proxy

+A proxy server facilitates requests from clients to other servers, providing additional functionality such as security and content management.

+##### Types of Proxies

+- **Web Proxies**: Specifically designed for web traffic, these proxies can cache web pages to improve performance.
+However, their use has declined due to faster internet speeds and the dynamic nature of modern web content.
+Today, web proxies are often used to enforce content restrictions, such as blocking access to certain websites during work hours.
+- **Reverse Proxies**: These appear as a single server to clients but actually represent multiple backend servers.
+They are commonly used for load balancing, distributing incoming requests across several servers to manage high traffic volumes effectively.
+Reverse proxies can also handle encryption and decryption tasks, offloading this resource-intensive work from the web servers.

+##### Load Balancing

+Reverse proxies can distribute traffic among multiple servers, similar to DNS round robin, ensuring that no single server becomes overwhelmed with requests.

+##### Encryption Management

+With a significant portion of web traffic being encrypted, reverse proxies often utilize specialized hardware for cryptographic processes, allowing backend servers to focus on serving content.